KaoticKas/KaoticKas/README.md

 # **Current Projects I'm working on:**

 - Projects involve; bugfixing and improving my existing projects on my github as well as providing documentation for them.
-- [Design Phase] Flexible Stock Management System
-- [Design Phase] Personal Website
-- [Mini Projects]
+- [Coding in progress] DnD Random Character Generator using ASP.NET MVC with potential to split into backend and frontend react.
 <br/>

 <br/>

 # **Projects im proud of:**

-- [OneFish] Fishing App that will allow the user to take a picture of a caught fish and it will be able to classify it using Machine Learning and Image Processing and provide the user with what fish they caught.🎣
+- [OneFish] Fishing App that will allow the user to take a picture of a caught fish and it will be able to classify it using Machine Learning and Image Processing and provide the user with what fish they caught built on a Flask Framework and boostrap to create the UI.🎣

 <br/>